neoneye/arcathon-docker-image/ARCathon2023/readme.md

 Scenario C: If the score is 6, then I have broken something with the logistic regression code.
 And I may have to roll back.

-Scenario D: If feedback on my last submission turns out to have score=8 (I doubt it).
+Scenario D: If feedback on my last submission turns out to have score=8 (I doubt it.
+Oh, it did happen, yay).
 And my current submission gets score=7.
 Then I must have broken something.